Cyfrin/Updraft/courses/security/0-introduction/2-welcome/+page.md

 1. Jocelyn from Trail of Bits
 2. Owen from Guardian Audience
 3. Andy from Sigma Prime
-4. Johnny Time from Gingersec Pashov
+4. Johnny Time from Gingersec
+5. Pashov, legendary security researcher.
-5. Hans, one of the top competitive auditors.
+6. Hans, one of the top competitive auditors.
-6. Tincho, the former lead auditor at Openzeppelin.
+7. Tincho, the former lead auditor at Openzeppelin.

 With these experts by your side, not only will you gain in-depth insights, but also get to explore extensive and carefully curated code samples.
 A special shout-out to Tincho, who has been actively supporting the development and auditing of the codes that will be discussed in detail.